smitelli/cosmodoc/src/content/topics/dialog-functions/index.md

 Graphics are inserted by using an escape sequence in the text argument passed to {{< lookup/cref DrawTextLine >}}.
 The bytes `\xFD027` are interpreted as FDh (this is the command to draw a player sprite) followed by the three-digit fixed decimal number 027.
 This draws [player sprite]({{< relref "databases/player-sprite" >}}) frame 27 with its bottom-left tile anchored at the position where the sequence was encountered.
 Similarly, `\xFB003` is a "draw [cartoon image]({{< relref "databases/cartoon-sprite" >}})" command with frame 3 as its three-digit argument. `\xFE029000` is a "draw [actor sprite]({{< relref "databases/actor-sprite" >}})" command, which takes _two_ three-digit arguments: the sprite type is 29, and the frame is 0.
 These command sequences are split up in the C code to prevent the parser from treating them as hexadecimal values &ge; 256.

 The last command is a little different. `\xFC003` is the "draw animated" command, and its three-digit argument sets an inter-character delay of 3.
-(One delay unit is approximately 1 &#8725; 47 of a second.)
+(One delay unit is approximately 1 &frasl; 47 of a second.)
 This command draws all subsequent characters one-by-one with a delay and a sound effect between each one.
 Any time such animated text is being drawn, the user can hold <kbd>Space</kbd> to speed through the animation.

-{{< note >}}The "draw animated" command is not persisted after {{< lookup/cref DrawTextLine >}} returns.
-To draw multiple lines of text with animation, each call needs to re-enable the "draw animated" mode explicitly.{{< /note >}}
+{{% note %}}The "draw animated" command is not persisted after {{< lookup/cref DrawTextLine >}} returns.
+To draw multiple lines of text with animation, each call needs to re-enable the "draw animated" mode explicitly.{{% /note %}}

 The {{< lookup/cref DrawTextLine >}} commentary explains all of the drawing commands in great detail.